We’re different so we wanted to tell our story in a different way. Our mini-movie does just that!

 Many people ask how the name ‘Saffron Steer’ came about.

 So, the STEER part of our name represents the concept of ‘a brand’ – a word derived from the Old Norse word ‘brandr’ meaning ‘to burn’ as in to burn a mark on cattle.
 Brands are still doing today what they have been doing for centuries, and that is differentiating one product or service from another.
-A steer can also represents strength and determination.
+A steer also represents strength and determination.

 Having read our story, you’ll probably agree that since the essence of our business is about helping others to better position and distinguish themselves for growth and sustainability, we couldn’t exactly get away with calling ourselves “A.N.
-Other Healthcare Partnership Solutions Consultancy”, or something equally undifferentiated and unexciting.
+Other Healthcare Partnership Solutions Consultancy”, or something equally vanilla, undifferentiated and unexciting.